Christ in 1 Corinthians

 Christ Connection - Love as the Measure

-Watch what Jesus made the test of a disciple.
-Not right answers.
-Not how many mysteries you could unlock.
-Love.
+Watch what Jesus made the test of a disciple: love.
 “By this shall all men know that ye are my disciples, if ye have love one to another.”
 Paul is simply echoing his Master here.
 In the kingdom Christ opened, love is the one currency that proves you know anything at all about God.

 Open the chapter → - 1 Corinthians 9Curated